tamhoang1412/backend-swe-interview-questions/answers/database.md

 A parameterized statement is a statement that we can customize, like changing filter conditions.

-## What is SQL injection? how to avoid it?
+## What is SQL injection?
+How to avoid it?

 SQL injection is when the attacker sends a parameter that contains SQL queries and hopes this query will be executed in the system's database.
 SQL injection can be avoided by escaping special characters in the params that users submit to the system.